rahulpnath/rahulpnath.com-old/source/_posts/2015-01-14-isregistered-on-unity-container-for-generic-type.markdown

 - Dependency Injection
 tags:
 - IoC
+keywords: "ioc, unity, dependency injection, microsoft ioc"
+description: "This post just describes a bug that is there in the Unity (3.5.1404) IoC container, when using the IsRegistered extension method, to check for generic types and a possible fix for it."
 ---

 *This post just describes a bug that is there in the Unity (3.5.1404) IoC container, when using the IsRegistered extension method, to check for generic types and a possible fix for it.*